When you are running a company, there are some accounting basics you need to be clear about before you indulge in complicated transactions.

 Comparing The Final Balances

-In case of the balances not being the same, you will have to repeat the whole process again and re-check the places where you might have missed taking note of the changes.
-After all the adjustments are equivalent, businesses get on to preparing journal entries for the acclimations as per the books to maintain a balance.
+In case the balances not being the same, you will have to repeat the whole process and re-check the places where you might have missed taking note of the changes.

 How Frequently Should You Reconcile With Your Bank Account?